-Where the costs are to be reimbursed pursuant to points (b), (c) and (d) of Article 48(1) [CPR], the management declaration shall confirm that the conditions for reimbursement of expenditure have been met.
+5. Where costs are to be reimbursed pursuant to points (b), (c) and (d) of Article 48(1) of the Common Provisions Regulation for 2021-2027, the management declaration to be submitted by the international organisation shall confirm that the conditions for reimbursement of expenditure have been met.

-The documents referred to in Article 155 (1) (a) and (c) of the Financial Regulation shall be provided to the managing authority together with each payment claim submitted by the beneficiary.
+6. The documents referred to in points (a) and (c) of the first subparagraph of Article 155 (1) of the Financial Regulation shall be provided to the managing authority together with each payment claim submitted by the beneficiary.

-The beneficiary shall submit to the managing authority annually and not later than 15 October the accounts accompanied by an opinion of an independent audit body, drawn up in accordance with internationally accepted audit standards.
-This opinion shall establish whether the control systems put in place function properly and are cost-effective, and whether the underlying transactions are legal and regular.
-The opinion shall also state whether the audit work puts in doubt the assertions made in the management declarations, including information on suspicion of fraud.
-It shall provide assurance on the expenditure included in the payment claims submitted by the international organisation to the managing authority.
+7. The beneficiary shall submit the accounts to the managing authority each year by 15 October.
+The accounts shall be accompanied by an opinion of an independent audit body that has been drawn up in accordance with internationally accepted audit standards.
+That opinion shall establish whether the control systems in place function properly and are cost-effective, and whether the underlying transactions are legal and regular.
+That opinion shall also state whether the audit work puts in doubt the assertions made in the management declarations to be submitted by the international organisation, including information on suspicions of fraud.
+That opinion shall provide assurance that the expenditure included in the payment claims submitted by the international organisation to the managing authority is legal and regular.

-Without prejudice to existing possibilities for carrying out further audits referred to in Article 127 of the Financial Regulation, the managing authority shall draw up the management declaration referred to in Article 68 (1)(f) [CPR] based on these documents, instead of relying on the management verifications referred to in Article 68 (1) [CPR].
+8. Without prejudice to existing possibilities for carrying out further audits as referred to in Article 127 of the Financial Regulation, the managing authority shall draw up the management declaration referred to in point (f) of the first subparagraph of Article 74(1) of the Common Provisions Regulation for 2021-2027.
+The managing authority shall do so by relying on the documents provided by the international organisation pursuant to paragraphs 2 to 5 and 7 of this Article, instead of by relying on the management verifications referred to in Article 74(1) of that Regulation.

-The document setting out the conditions for support referred to in Article 67(4) [CPR] shall include the requirements set out in this Article.
+9. The document setting out the conditions for support referred to in Article 73(3) of the Common Provisions Regulation for 2021-2027 shall include the requirements set out in this Article.

-3. Paragraph 2 shall not apply where:
+10. Paragraph 2 shall not apply, and a managing authority shall be required to carry out management verifications, where:

-a) the managing authority identifies a specific risk of irregularity or an indication of fraud with respect to a project initiated or implemented by the international organisation;
+a) that managing authority identifies a specific risk of irregularity or an indication of fraud with respect to a project initiated or implemented by the international organisation;

-b) the international organisation fails to submit to the managing authority the documents listed in paragraph 2;
+b) the international organisation fails to submit to that managing authority the documents referred to in paragraphs 2 to 5 and 7 of this Article;

-c) the documents listed in paragraph 2 and submitted by the international organisation are incomplete.
+c) the documents referred to in paragraphs 2 to 5 and 7 of this Article that have been submitted by the international organisation are incomplete.

-4. Where a project initiated or initiated and implemented by an international organisation is part of a sample referred to in Article 73 [CPR], the audit authority may perform its work based on a sub-sample of transactions within this project.
-Where errors are found in the sub-sample, the audit authority, if relevant, may request the auditor of the international organisation to assess the full scope and the total amount of errors.
+11. Where a project, in which an international organisation is a beneficiary as defined in point (9) of Article 2 of the Common Provisions Regulation for 2021-2027 is part of a sample as referred to in Article 79 of the Common Provisions Regulation for 2021-2027, the audit authority may perform its work on the basis of a sub-sample of transactions that relate to that project.
+Where errors are found in the sub-sample, the audit authority, if relevant, may request the auditor of the international organisation to assess the full scope and the total amount of errors in that project.

 SECTION 3